Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

    `scipy_sf_error_get_action` respectively, encapsulating the state in the array.

 4. The `volatile` keyword informs the compiler that a variable's value may change unexpectedly without the programs knowledge.
-It appears some version of the `clang` compiler was replacing all accesses to `sf_error_actions` with the constant `SF_ERROR_IGNORE` under the assumption that `sf_error_actions` could not be modified.
+I'm not sure exactly what was going on or why, but it appears some version of the `clang` compiler may have been replacing all accesses to `sf_error_actions` with the constant `SF_ERROR_IGNORE` under the assumption that `sf_error_actions` would not be modified.
 Compilers are free to change code to make it more efficient if they believe the observed behavior will remain the same.

 Finally we have the definitions of `scipy_sf_error_set_action` and `scipy_sf_error_get_action`.`(int)code` is a cast which converts an `sf_error_t` `enum` value to the corresponding `int` so that it can be used as an index into the array.